irf24/quote-generator/README.md

 # quote-generator
-Generators random quotes
-fetched from quotes API
+Generate random quotes using fetch API
 Button to share quotes on twitter also